 A student who has been expelled may not attend any school within the LEA but may apply for readmission after six months.

 SECTION 4.4.
 Alternative School.
-A student who is removed from his/her local school for more than 10 school days may be allowed to attend an alternative school for instruction, academic support, and counseling.
+A student who is removed from their local school for more than 10 school days may be allowed to attend an alternative school for instruction, academic support, and counseling.
 Alternative school enables a student to take academic classes that allow the student to keep up with the course credit requirements toward graduation.
-The student may not return to his/her school or any other school or attend any extracurricular activities while attending an alternative school pursuant to a long-term suspension or expulsion.
+The student may not return to their school or any other school or attend any extracurricular activities while attending an alternative school pursuant to a long-term suspension or expulsion.

 SECTION 4.5.
-Probation.
-“Probation” means that a student is placed on a trial period during which the student is expected to maintain good behavior.
-A student found guilty of certain offenses may be placed on probation by the School Leader, a local formal hearing officer, the Student Evidentiary Hearing Committee, the Disciplinary Action Review Committee, or the school’s Governing Board.
+Opportunity.
+“Opportunity” means that a student is placed on a trial period during which the student is expected to maintain good behavior.
+A student found guilty of certain offenses may be placed on Opportunity status by the School Leader, a local formal hearing officer, the Student Evidentiary Hearing Committee, the Disciplinary Action Review Committee, or the school’s Governing Board.
 Violation of a local school or school system rule while on probation may result in further disciplinary action, including a possible referral to the Student Evidentiary Hearing Committee.

 SECTION 4.6.
 Restrictions on School Activities.
 Students who are suspended or expelled will not be allowed to participate in any school-sponsored activities, [including the prom or graduation exercises] if these occur during the period of suspension or expulsion.
 A parent or guardian may, for good cause, petition the School Leader for permission for the student to participate in school-sponsored activities.
 If denied permission by the School Leader, the parent or guardian may appeal to the school’s Governing Board.
 The Board’s decision shall be final.